sdshwetadixit/sdshwetadixit/README.md

 💬 Ask me about my programming journey or just how to write shorter codes. ⚡ Fun fact: I am lazyiest coder, will come up with this soon!

-Apart from work I like learning new aspect of life ,travel, reading, playing ukelele, painting, and recently generative art crefting.
+Apart from work I like learning new aspect of life ,travel, reading, playing ukelele, painting, and recently generative art crafting.

 Languages known: R, Python, English, Hindi